Family Business (1989 film)

-Family Business is a 1989 American Neo-noir comedy drama crime film directed by Sidney Lumet based on the 1985 novel of the same name by Vincent Patrick, who also wrote the film's screenplay.
+Family Business is a 1989 American neo-noir comedy drama crime film directed by Sidney Lumet based on the 1985 novel of the same name by Vincent Patrick, who also wrote the film's screenplay.
 It stars Sean Connery, Dustin Hoffman, and Matthew Broderick.
+Family Business was released by Tri-Star Pictures on December 15, 1989.
+The film received mixed to negative reviews from critics and grossed $12.1 million.

 Plot

 Jessie McMullen, a Scottish-American widower who emigrated to New York with his Sicilian wife in 1946, is proud of his criminal lifestyle.
 He is disappointed that his son, Vito, left the life of crime when Vito's son, Adam, was born.

 Ashamed of his family's past, Vito married and has tried to keep Adam away from his criminal grandfather.
 But the mystery surrounding Jessie, coupled with his strict upbringing, causes Adam to idolize his grandfather.

 Adam is in college on an academic scholarship.
 However, six months before graduation, he drops out in rebellion against his father.
-Adam reveals his plan to steal valuable research from a laboratory, which impresses Jessie but disappoints and frustrates Vito.
+Adam reveals his plan to steal valuable research (plasmids and a logbook) from a laboratory, which impresses Jessie but disappoints and frustrates Vito.
 Jessie is eager to enlist Vito to assist in the heist, and eventually convinces Vito to join in the robbery, which they nickname "The Caper."

 During the heist, Adam accidentally sets off an alarm and is captured by the police, though Jessie and Vito escape.

 Vito is heartbroken.
 He and Jessie hire an expensive lawyer for Adam's defense, but are told the only way for Adam to avoid a 15-year sentence is to name his accomplices and return the research he stole.
 Vito's wife, Elaine, demands that Vito and Jessie turn themselves in to protect Adam.

-Discovering that the research they stole had been faked, Jessie demands payment from Adam's former professor Jimmy Chu, who had given Adam the idea for the robbery.
-Meanwhile, Vito returns the research and turns himself and Jessie into the police.
+Discovering that the research they stole had been faked, Jessie demands payment for his silence from Adam's former professor Jimmy Chu, who had given Adam the idea for the robbery.
+Meanwhile, Vito returns the plasmids (actually water) and turns himself and Jessie into the police.

 In court, a judge finds Jessie, Vito and Adam guilty.
 The judge places Vito and Adam on probation, but sentences Jessie to 15 years in prison.
 Adam regularly visits Jessie in prison while shunning Vito for turning Jessie in to the police.

-Jessie dies in prison after telling Adam that he spent all the money he had received from Jimmy Chu.
+Six months later Jessie dies in prison after admitting to Adam that it was his deal with Chu that saved him jail time, as well as spending all the money he got from Chu as well.
 Vito attempts to visit Jessie before his death, but arrives too late.
 Vito and Adam eventually reconcile.
 Together, they scatter Jessie's ashes from the roof of Vito's childhood home.